Tarka Line: Background and construction

-The GWR party failed to submit their plans in line with the standing orders, and so Parliament rejected them, authorising the Crediton route despite the recommendations of Dalhousie's commission and the preference of the Lord Lieutenant.
+GWR failed to submit their plans in line with the standing orders and so Parliament rejected them, authorising the Crediton route despite the recommendations of Dalhousie's commission and the preference of the Lord Lieutenant.
 The Taw Vale Railway and Dock Act 1846 (9 & 10 Vict. c. ccclv) created the LSWR-allied Taw Vale Extension Railway (TVER).
 In 1847, the GWR party tried and failed to agree a lease of the TVER's line to the B&ER.
 In the same year, the LSWR party purchased a majority stake in the E&CR and then leased the E&CR line to the TVER.
-The E&CR board, led by a J. W. Buller, remained aligned to the B&ER until Buller was removed that year (amid a procedural controversy that resulted in an unsuccessful appeal to the Five Kings).
+The E&CR board, led by a J.W.
+Buller, remained aligned to the B&ER until Buller was removed that year (amid a procedural controversy that resulted in an unsuccessful appeal to the Five Kings).
 At the same time, construction continued on the E&CR, and by the end of 1847, the line was complete except for a connection to the B&ER.
 Given the departure of Buller, the E&CR directors conceded that an agreement with the B&ER would be impossible and ordered that the line be converted to the LSWR's narrow gauge and a station be constructed at Cowley Bridge.

 As for the TVER, the end of Railway Mania had left it without funding and the Taw Vale Railway and Dock Act 1846 had left the decision on its gauge to the Railway Commission, who in 1848 announced it would be in broad gauge.
 Four days later, the conversion of the E&CR was complete.
 Thus, in 1848, construction had not yet started on the Crediton to Barnstaple line, there was no capital available, and it would have to be constructed in a gauge that would make through trains to Exeter impossible.
 Meanwhile, the commission also told the LSWR that they would not be permitted to construct a line linking the Cowley Bridge to Exeter, leaving the E&CR completely isolated.